 The word “diet” comes from the Greek diaita which means “way of life.”

 We can choose a diet to build healthier bodies and lose weight, or because of environmental concerns and the treatment of animals.

-Vegan and keto are often considered total opposites — one is plant-based only and the other is heavily animal-sourced.
+Vegan and keto are often considered total opposites — one is strictly plant-based only while the other is heavily animal-sourced.

 But can you go vegan and keto at the same time without giving up your ethics?

 Here are some of the most delicious vegan keto recipes for each day everyone can make.